Quantum metasurfaces as probes of vacuum particle content: Introduction

-In parallel, atomic arrays are at the forefront of modern quantum physics, with transformative applications in quantum computing, quantum simulation, quantum sensing and metrology \cite{JohanningMichael2009Qswc,EndresManuel2016Aaod,PhysRevA.109.012613,BrowaeysAntoine2020Mpwi,arya2024selectiveamplificationgravitationalwave,PRXQuantum.5.030316,PhysRevLett.133.013401}, most recently as superradiant sensors for the Unruh effect \cite{ZhengHong-Tao2025EaUe,deswal2025timeresolvedsuperradiantlyamplifiedunruh}.
-Their applicability in cavity set-ups is also receiving more attention, notably for their ability to provide confining mirrors in a cavity set-up \cite{castellsgraells2024cavityquantumelectrodynamicsatom}.
-In addition, they have been proposed as platforms for realising a quantum metasurface \cite{Bekenstein2020}, in which the atomic array can be toggled between superpositions of transmissive $(\ket{T})$ and reflective $(\ket{R})$ states via control of the internal state of a single atom.
+In parallel, atomic arrays are at the forefront of modern quantum physics, with transformative applications in quantum computing, quantum simulation, quantum sensing and metrology \cite{JohanningMichael2009Qswc,EndresManuel2016Aaod,BrowaeysAntoine2020Mpwi,arya2024selectiveamplificationgravitationalwave,PRXQuantum.5.030316,PhysRevLett.133.013401,porras2008collective}.
+Specifically, sub-wavelength atomic arrays have been proposed as platforms for realising a quantum metasurface \cite{Bekenstein2020}, in which the atomic array can be toggled between dynamics of superpositions of transmissive $(\ket{T})$ and reflective $(\ket{R})$ states via control of the internal state of a single atom.
+Followed by proposals for employing them for atomic quantum operations \cite{PhysRevA.109.012613,antman2024atom}, their applicability in cavity set-ups is also receiving more attention, notably for their ability to provide confining mirrors in an optical cavity \cite{PhysRevA.111.053712}.

-In this article, we propose a protocol to measure the local particle content of entangled spatial sub-regions of the electromagnetic vacuum using a quantum metasurface—realised as a two-dimensional sub-wavelength atomic array \cite{Bekenstein2020}—that divides a photonic cavity.
-Vacuum particle creation induces a measurable frequency shift in the control atom of the atomic array, a shift that is eight orders of magnitude larger than the atomic line-width.
-This signature is detectable through measurements of the photonic cavity’s power spectrum, placing it within reach of current experimental capabilities.
-This removes the need for rapid modulation of a classical mirror’s reflectivity to observe vacuum particle creation and, moreover, enables new experiments probing local particle content in the vacuum by generating coherent superpositions of distinct QED vacua.
-Definitive observation of this particle content would correspond to the first experimental signature of the entanglement structure of the quantum vacuum.